thenasko/mathematics-in-the-world/number_theory/generating-functions.md

 \frac{*}{(1 - x)^2} +
 \frac{*}{1 - 2 x},
 $$
-and in this case find that
+and our this case we have
 $$
 \begin{align}
 B(x)